octobercms/october/tests/README.md

 ### Unit tests

-Unit tests can be performed by running `phpunit` in the root directory or inside `/tests/unit`.
+Unit tests can be performed by running `vendor/bin/phpunit` in the root directory of your October CMS installation.

 ### Functional tests